Suppenterrine/Suppenterrine/README.md

 - 👋 Hi, I’m @Suppenterrine
-- 👀 I’m interested in coding and stuff
-- 🌱 I’m currently learning python and other things
+- 🌱 I’m coding mostly in python and javascript

 A very important thing to me is: ☕